Thematic village: Poland

 Seeing the success of the Austrian villages, Poland followed with their first thematic villages 15 years later.

 West Pomeranian Voivodeship

 The first Polish thematic villages, mostly geared towards children of school age, were established in this voivodeship.
 They include: Dąbrowa, the Village of Healthy Living; Iwiecino, the Village of the End of the World; Paproty, the Village of Labyrinths and Sources; the Fairytale and Fun Fair in Podgórke; and the Tolkien-inspired Hobbit Village, Sierakowo Sławieńskie.

 Podlaskie Voivodeship

-The District Office in Bialystok and the County Office in Suwałki promoted the idea of thematic villages in this voivodship starting November 2008.
+The District Office in Białystok and the County Office in Suwałki promoted the idea of thematic villages in this voivodship starting November 2008.
 This endeavor is co-financed by the EU.